-In 2013, for the further enrichment of our returning students and counselors, PROMYS and the Clay Mathematics Institute are planning to offer advanced seminars in Geometry and Symmetry, Wavelet Transformations, and Representations of Finite Groups.
+In 2013, for the further enrichment of our returning students and counselors, PROMYS and the Clay Mathematics Institute offered advanced seminars in Geometry and Symmetry, Wavelet Transformations, and Representations of Finite Groups.

 Past seminars have included: Galois Theory, Combinatorics, Values of the Riemann Zeta Function, Abstract Algebra, Modular Forms, Hyperbolic Geometry, Random Walks on Groups, Dirichlet Series, Graphs and Knots, The Mathematics of Algorithms, and Character Sums.